localshiva/bhaisaab/README.md

 # Bhaisaab

-Bhaisaab is a web application to track family expense and gather information about the amount available each month.
+Bhaisaab is a web application to track family expense and gather information about the amount available each month using a Google Sheet.
 It is built using Next.js, Tailwind CSS, and TypeScript.

 Google Sheets API is used to fetch data from Google Sheets.
 This app will not have any backend code.